rameshuv/bonus-hunt-guesser/docs/prize-feature-verification.md

-# Prize & Bonus Hunt Feature Verification
+# Bonus Hunt Guesser Requirement Verification

-This document maps each customer requirement for prize management, hunt integration, and the related front-end output to the corresponding implementation in the plugin.
+This document maps each agreed customer requirement to the implementing code so reviewers can quickly confirm coverage without browsing the full codebase.

 ## 1. Prizes Admin (bhg-prizes)
 - **Menu entry**: The main `Bonus Hunt` admin menu registers a dedicated **Prizes** submenu item so administrators can reach the prize list directly. 【F:admin/class-bhg-admin.php†L78-L118】